armory/docs/content/en/cd-as-a-service/tasks/networking/install-agent.md

 description: >
   Install a CD-as-a-Service Remote Network Agent in your Kubernetes cluster.
 categories: ["Guides"]
-tags: [ "Networking", "Remote Network Agent", "Setup"]
+tags: [ "Networking", "Remote Network Agent", "CD-as-as-Service Setup"]
 ---

 <!-- The CDaaS UI links to this page.
 Do not change the title. -->